 Our dentists are experienced in tooth extractions.

-Tooth extraction may be the right treatment choice for you for one of many reasons.
+Tooth extraction may be the right treatment choice for you if some of the following issues has occurred:

 When the extraction of a tooth is required:

-• Infection has destroyed a large portion of the tooth or surrounding bone
+• Infection has destroyed a large portion of the surrounding bone

 • There is not enough room for all the teeth in your mouth